 Who am I now?
 I’m a mother who was once a workaholic introvert turned into fierce, outspoken advocate for kids with special needs.

 My picture of children with Down syndrome was what I saw when I was in school.
 These children were completely segregated and unable to function in a social setting.
 My pictures and thoughts about Down syndrome was something that I never thought would be in my future.
 My child would be completely dependent on me for the rest of MY life.

 After the initial shock, there was a strange calm that came over me.
-It was calm mixed with love and a since of urgency.
+It was calm mixed with love and a sense of urgency.
 Something told me that I would love this baby and she would teach me more about life than most people would learn in a lifetime.
 To make sure our baby had a fighting chance, my husband and I moved up to Michigan with his family.
 This meant better doctors and education for our baby.
 This also meant closing down the brick and mortar store I just opened and losing half of my wholesalers.
 Sometimes you’ve got to make big choices and I chose her